 The GCWW HELP Program assists eligible customers by reducing the cost of lead service line replacement.
 The HELP Program is funded solely by contributions from employees, customers, and the community — and 100% of every dollar received is distributed.

-Select the link below to start your monthly donation to the HELP Program.
 Your donation will be used to help reduce the cost of line replacement for qualified low-income property owners.

 APPLY for ASSISTANCE from the Help Eliminate Lead Pipes (HELP) Program: